Third Class Passage to Europe - USL - 1923

 Front Brochure Cover, Third Class Passage to Europe - 1923.
 United States Lines, Managing Operators for U .
 S .
 Shipping Board.
 GGA Image ID # 11cdf1b478

-The ships included in this 1923 brochure from the United States Lines include the great Leviathan, the largest liner in the world; the popular George Washington; America, largest "cabin" ship in the world; the famous "President" ships, President Harding and President Roosevelt, and the newly reconditioned Republic.
+Ships included in this 1923 brochure from the United States Lines consists of the great Leviathan, the largest liner in the world; the renowned George Washington; America, the largest "cabin" ship in the world; the famous "President" ships.

 Painting of the Famous United States Lines Steamship Leviathan.
 GGA Image ID # 11ce1f281b

 THIRD CLASS ACCOMMODATIONS on the ships of the United States Lines are unexcelled on any vessels that sail the seas and are actually more luxurious than the average second class of a few years ago.

 A continually increasing number of people are learning that third-class passage to Europe means merely a more economical trip with the best of food and scrupulously clean staterooms.